 by Sam Smith on Aug 29, 2018

 If you’re in the process of decorating your new home and learning how to properly make it your own, you’ll be faced with the choice of using wallpaper or paint on your walls.
 There are many benefits attached to each of these options, and your final choice is likely to be based on a range of factors.
-Though furniture has a big role to play in determining the character of your home, it’s vital that you don’t underestimate the influence that the color and designs on yours walls have in shaping its ambience.
+Though furniture has a big role to play in determining the character of your home, you mustn’t underestimate the influence that the color and designs on your walls have in shaping its ambiance.
 You will need to look at your walls every single day, so it’s always worth taking the time to carefully consider your options so you can avoid making a mistake you come to bitterly regret.

 The pros and cons of wallpaper